 - and many more

 You’ll see a fine network of tiny roots that are most likely going to be exactly the same size and shape as the pot.
 You’ll need to pull off the bottom most fine roots, but only about 1/4″.
-Also, massage the root ball just a little to loosen it if it’s tight.
+Also, massage the root ball just a little to loosen the roots it if it’s tight.

-Doing this will let the plant know that it’s no longer in a container and will stimulate new root growth.
+Doing this will let the plant know that it’s no longer in a container and will help stimulate new root growth.

 - Water generously after planting

 - Add more soil if the level sinks down

 - Press down firmly but gently so the plant is stable in the container